 When summer sets in, and the heat is felt in all its strength, these fields turn golden.

-At the end of hot days, in addition to the red sky, you can also fell a unique aroma in the air, caused by the scent of rockrose, a fragrance I can identify as the smell of Portugal.
+At the end of hot days, in addition to the red sky, you can also feel a unique aroma from the scent of rockroses, a fragrance I can identify as the smell of Portugal.